theupdateframework/taps/tap7.md

 ### Configuration File
-To launch the test, the conformance tester accepts a command-line option (and others, which will be covered later) that point to the location of a configuration file:
+To launch the test, the conformance tester accepts a command-line option that points to the location of a configuration file:

 ```Bash